 Jones has nine machines to fill in this room, and as one Kitchen Cabinet member put it, "Jonesie humps."

 Not only does he refill the machines.
 Not only does he remove all the money.
 Not only does he have to examine each sandwich to make sure it hasn't been there for more than two days.
-But this day, the quarter-changer is giving back 20 cents.
+BUt this day, the quarter-changer is giving back 20 cents.

 "This is the one place you don't want this to happen," said Jones.
 Opening the machine with one of his four dozen keys, he quickly discovers the problem: oil and grease in the trough.
-"First guy gets 20 cents, next guy get 30," Jones says.
+"First guy gets 20 cents, next guy gets 30," Jones says.
 A good rubdown with a cloth, and things are normal again.

-Tom Jones has three other downtown stops after the White House, but like so many men who have spent time there, it is 1600 Pennsylvania Avenue that sticks in his mind.
+Tom Jones has three other down-town stops after the White House, but like so many men who have spent time there, it is 1600 Pennsylvania Avenue that sticks in his mind.